KornelJahn/nixos-crossdev-link-bug-mwe/README.md

         cd nixos-crossdev-link-bug-mwe

-5. First, try to enter a Nix shell with the default package as
+5. First, try to enter a Nix shell featuring the default package as

         nix shell .#